Coastal Connection Challenge

 On the Coastal Connection Challenge webpage, people across Canada can register to participate and upload their distance traveled throughout the duration of the campaign.
 The webpage shows our collective distance traveled as one big team and graphically shows our combined efforts to travel the distance of Canada’s coastline.

 Our cumulative effort will move us virtually counterclockwise around Canada, following the flow of water from the Great Lakes out to the Atlantic Ocean, around the Arctic coastline, and back down along the Pacific Coast.
-We will begin (virtually) in Thunder Bay (June 3rd) and end the journey in Vancouver (September 8th), highlighting a selection of communities along the way.

 What is an ECOP?